 Roth IRAs.
 An income-based phaseout may reduce or eliminate your ability to contribute.
 But estate planning advantages are an added benefit: Unlike other retirement plans, Roth IRAs don't require you to take distributions during your lifetime, so you can let the entire balance grow tax-free for the benefit of your heirs.

 Roth conversions.
 If you have a traditional IRA, a partial or full conversion to a Roth IRA can allow you to turn tax-deferred future growth into tax-free growth and take advantage of a Roth IRA's estate planning benefits.
 The converted amount is taxable in the year of the conversion.
 Discuss with your tax advisor whether a conversion makes sense for you.

 "Back door" Roth IRA contributions.
-If your income is too high to make Roth IRA contributions and you don't have a traditional IRA, consider setting up a traditional account and making a nondeductible contribution to it.
-You can then immediately convert the contributed amount to a Roth account with minimal tax impact.
+If your income is too high to make Roth IRA contributions and you don't have funds in a traditional IRA, consider setting up a traditional account and making a nondeductible contribution to it.
+You can then immediately convert the contributed amount to a Roth account with minimal or no tax impact.
+But be aware that eliminating this option for higher-income taxpayers has been proposed.

-Roth 401(k), Roth 403(b) and Roth 457 plans.
+Roth 401(k), Roth 403(b) and Roth

+457 plans.
 Employers may offer one of these in addition to the traditional, tax-deferred version.
-No income-based phaseout applies, so even high-income taxpayers can contribute.
+No income-based phaseout applies, so even higher-income taxpayers can contribute.